KoleHicok/sphinx-template/source/outline/index.rst

 React.js Outline
 ================

-**Thesis:** How to use React.js
+**Thesis:** How to use React.js and React.js enables the creation of dynamic web page.

-React.js enables the creation of a reactive and dynamic web page.
+**Revised Thesis:** This is an overview of React.js and how it facilitates the creation of a dynamic page.

 * Background